fused-effects/fused-effects/README.md

 ## Benchmarks

-`fused-effects` has been [benchmarked against a number of other effect systems](https://github.com/joshvera/freemonad-benchmark).
+To run the provided benchmark suite, use `cabal new-bench`.
+You may wish to provide the `-O2` compiler option to view performance under aggressive optimizations. `fused-effects` has been [benchmarked against a number of other effect systems](https://github.com/joshvera/freemonad-benchmark).
 See also [@patrickt’s benchmarks](https://github.com/patrickt/effects-benchmarks).

 ## Related work